 URL structure: It’s best to include your keyword in the URL of your page whenever possible.
 Your URL should be short, easily readable for better user experience.

 Headings: Headings of your articles play an important role to let search engines know what is important within your content or what your content is about.
 Make sure to include your focus keyword in the H1 tag which is followed by other heading styles (H2, H3, etc.) in a subsequent manner.

 Images: Images help improve your site SEO so you should include at least one image in your content, and include Alt Text and Descriptions for your images.
 It can also be beneficial to name the file of your image as your keyword when people find your site while searching on Google Images.

-Content & length: You probably hear that content is the king for a website success.
-Your content should be original, well-written and provide the information of exact topic of your blog.
-Always try to write a content that can solve a user’s problem.
+Content & length: You probably hear that content is the king for website success.
+Your content should be original, well-written and provide the information on the exact topic of your blog.
+Always try to write content that can solve a user’s problem.
 The user will never get bored and will not leave your site if they found enticing.

 Keywords within content: Keywords should be included in your content; especially in the title, header and sub-headers, introduction paragraph, and conclusion paragraph.
 It helps search engines to know what your content is about.
 But you should avoid the use of excessively repeating and in an irregular manner.
 Google will consider it as keyword stuffing and your site being banned from search engines.

 Try to keep your keyword density around 1-1.5%.
 You can use LSI keywords instead of repeating your focused keyword that will increase the chances of better search results.

 Internal links: Links are maybe the most important part of SEO basics.
 The more internal links included in your article, the higher your web pages will rank.
 Internal linking to other pages of your site will strengthen the keywords and tell the search engines to determine where to rank a particular keyword.